makerdao/community/governance/votes/Executive vote - January 24, 2022.md

 ## Executive Summary

-This is an out-of-schedule executive proposal.
-It has been deployed and added to the voting portal in response to the large wave of FLAP auctions triggered by liquidations at the end of last week and the following [urgent signal request](https://forum.makerdao.com/t/urgent-signal-request-stop-mkr-burning/12806).
+This is an [out-of-schedule](https://mips.makerdao.com/mips/details/MIP41#MIP41c2) executive proposal.
+It has been deployed and added to the voting portal in response to the large wave of surplus (flap) auctions triggered by liquidations at the end of last week and the following [urgent](https://mips.makerdao.com/mips/details/MIP24#MIP24c4) [signal request](https://forum.makerdao.com/t/urgent-signal-request-stop-mkr-burning/12806).

-The express purpose of this proposal is to prevent FLAP auctions temporarily until the auction/burn mechanism can be improved.
+The express purpose of this proposal is to prevent surplus (flap) auctions temporarily until the auction/burn mechanism can be improved.

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 * The existing [System Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) lerp function will be disabled.
 * The [System Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) parameter will be set to 250 million DAI.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**